My belief is “a problem is never as permanent as the solution!"

 First of all, it’s understandable and natural that you may feel anxious, upset, nervous, resentful, or a whole range of other emotions about having to attend one or more meetings with your separated coparent.
 You'll be encouraged to explain to Timothy any concerns you have, so if necessary, separate arrival and departure times may be put in place, all that kinda stuff - to ensure you won't be left alone with your separated co-parent, or find yourself arriving on the doorstep at the same time as your separated coparent.

 The really good news however is this process of parenting coordination really works.
-Most parents are surprised that even during a first or second joint meeting, they are able to laugh and share some funny anecdotes about the children.
+Most parents are surprised that even during a first or second joint meeting, they are able to laugh and share some funny anecdotes about their child(ren).

 Depending on the nature of the referral, Timothy may well be asked to support you with all your communication - by accessing your OurFamilyWizard account via his professional practitoner account, and Timothy will talk to you about this in more detail as the work progresses.